Medically reviewed on April 7, 2018

 - Abnormal curvature of the front surface of the eye or the lens inside the eye (astigmatism), which causes blurred vision

 - Abnormal development of the retina, resulting in reduced vision

 - Nerve signals from the retina to the brain that don't follow the usual nerve pathways (misrouting of the optic nerve)

 - Legal blindness (vision less than 20/200) or complete blindness

 When to see a doctor

-Albinism is caused by a mutation in one of several genes.
-Each of these genes provides instructions for making one of several proteins involved in the production of melanin.
+Several genes provide instructions for making one of several proteins involved in the production of melanin.
 Melanin is produced by cells called melanocytes, which are found in your skin, hair and eyes.

 Types of albinism

 Types of albinism are classified based on how they're inherited and on the gene that is affected.